olibatstone/11ty-portfolio/src/selected-work/boosting-account-creation.md

 ### Observed an increase in account-creation intent

-An additional usabiltiy test showed:
+An additional usability test showed:

 - 4 out of 5 participants would create an account
 - All found the comparison chart useful, and often went to the *Science* page as a next step.